jason-zetaris/spark-website/spark-connect/index.md

 The network communication for Spark Connect uses the [gRPC framework](https://grpc.io/).

-gRPC is performant and language agnostic whic makes Spark Connect portable.
+gRPC is performant and language agnostic which makes Spark Connect portable.

 **Converting a DataFrame query to an unresolved logical plan**